sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

 -  **Step Size 2 Track X** Set the step size to be used after the number of initial turnpoints has been reached for track number :math:`X`.

-Weighted Up/Down Interleaved Paradigm Widgets
+Weighted Up-Down Interleaved Paradigm Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **Procedure** If “Arithmetic” the quantity defined by the step size